BikramAgrawal/Covid-19-Project/README.md

 - Merged and cleaned the data using Pandas.

-Data Preprocessing
+### 2.Data Preprocessing

-Handled missing values and ensured consistency across datasets.
+- Handled missing values and ensured consistency across datasets.

-Filtered data to focus on specific regions (e.g., India and global data).
+- Filtered data to focus on specific regions (e.g., India and global data).

-Data Visualization
+### 3.Data Visualization

-Created interactive plots using Plotly to show trends in:
+- Created interactive plots using Plotly to show trends in:

-Daily and cumulative confirmed cases.
+- Daily and cumulative confirmed cases.

-Daily recoveries and deaths.
+- Daily recoveries and deaths.

-Recovery and fatality rates.
+- Recovery and fatality rates.

-Time Series Forecasting
+### 4.Time Series Forecasting

-Built forecasting models using Facebook Prophet.
+- Built forecasting models using Facebook Prophet.

-Predicted the number of new cases for the following week.
+- Predicted the number of new cases for the following week.

-Visualized the forecasted results alongside historical data.
+- Visualized the forecasted results alongside historical data.

-Insights and Results
+### 5.Insights and Results

-Provided insights on the progression of the pandemic based on visualizations.
+- Provided insights on the progression of the pandemic based on visualizations.

-Generated short-term forecasts to help understand potential future trends.
+- Generated short-term forecasts to help understand potential future trends.

-How to Run the Project
+## How to Run the Project

-Clone the repository.
+1.Clone the repository.

-Install the required Python libraries:
+2.Install the required Python libraries:

 pip install pandas plotly prophet